dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 ## Staging dataset

 So far we've been using the `append` write disposition in our example pipeline.
 This means that each time we run the pipeline, the data is appended to the existing tables.
 When you use the [merge write disposition](incremental-loading.md), dlt creates a staging database schema for staging data.
-This schema is named `<dataset_name>_staging` and contains the same tables as the destination schema.
+This schema is named `<dataset_name>_staging` [by default](https://dlthub.com/docs/devel/dlt-ecosystem/staging#staging-dataset) and contains the same tables as the destination schema.
 When you run the pipeline, the data from the staging tables is loaded into the destination tables in a single atomic transaction.

 Let's illustrate this with an example.
 We change our pipeline to use the `merge` write disposition: